chris2fr/tiddlywiki-goodies/README.md

-<h1>TiddlyBox Plugin from HowWowNow</h1>
+<h1>Goodies Plugin from HowWowNow</h1>

-TiddlyBox is a collection of utility tiddlers I often use:
+Goodies is a collection of utility tiddlers I often use:

 * TableOfContents the way I like it (actually the example)
 * Tiddler viewlets subtags, backlinks and tasks (Important, Urgent and Waiting) like TheBrain